 7. Unlimited mileage.

 We don’t charge for mileage!
 It’s all included in the nightly rental fee.
 So no curtailing your travels for fear of going over your daily allotment, and no surprise expenses at the end of your trip, either.
 Go as far or as near as you want, and go back again.
-All of our travel van rentals always include unlimited mileage.
+All of our travel van and SUV rentals always include unlimited mileage.

 Bonus: Can you really put a price on freedom?